 Please note: USB interface devices require a USB OTG adaptor (or micro USB to USB cable), and your Android device must support USB OTG or USB Host mode.
 Only one USB device can be used at a time.

-Square for Android is officially compatible with the following USB barcode scanners:Honeywell USB* Barcode Scanners Unofficially Compatible Barcode Scanners.
+Square for Android is officially compatible with the following USB barcode scanners:Honeywell USB* Barcode Scanners USB barcode scanners are only compatible with devices running Android 5.0 or higher.
+For other barcode scanners, see our list of Unofficially Compatible Barcode Scanners.

 Square for Android is officially compatible with the following USB and Ethernet interface Star Micronics receipt printers:Star Micronics USB*

 - TSP100 with Auto Cutter (TSP143U)

 - TSP113GT & TSP143GT (no longer available)